Table of Contents

 Industry Challenges

-Due to the rise of digital PR interest, many new players have entered the fold.
+Due to the continued interest in digital PR, many new players have entered the fold.
 This is only adding to the competition and challenge.

 But, I believe some of the best campaigns are born out of good competition.
 You can see some of those digital PR examples in our post.